ewels/rich-codex/docs/inputs/markdown.md

 ## Config comments

-Finally, you can use a HTML comment in a line above the image to set config attributes for this image only.
+You can use a HTML comment in a line above the image to set config attributes for this image only.
 The comment should begin with `RICH-CODEX` and then have valid YAML after that.

-The parsed configuration will be validated and is the same as used within [rich-codex config files](config_file.md).
+The parsed configuration will be validated - see an overview of available variables on the [config overview docs](../config/overview.md).

 For example: